Available on: >= 0.20.0

 What is an SLA

-An SLA (Service Level Agreement) is a core property of a flow that defines a behavior that should be triggered if the flow runs for too long or doesn't satisfy the assertion defined in the SLA.
+A Service Level Agreement (SLA) is a core property of a flow that defines a behavior to trigger if the flow runs too long or fails to meet the defined assertion.

 SLA types